 Fighting for Workers Injured in ConocoPhillips Accidents Nationwide

-Elder Blake identified a need in the oil industry in 1875 and established the Continental Oil and Transportation Co., later named ConocoPhillips.
-From being the first company to create an oil pipeline in California in 1883, to exporting the first cargo of liquefied natural gas from Australia in 2016, ConocoPhillips has continued to lead the oil and gas industry.
+In 1875, Elder Blake identified a need in the oil industry, establishing the Continental Oil and Transportation Co., later named ConocoPhillips.
+From being the first to create an oil pipeline in California in 1883 to exporting the first cargo of liquefied natural gas from Australia in 2016, ConocoPhillips has continued to lead the oil and gas industry.

 If you or a loved one have suffered injuries in a ConocoPhillips accident, contact our lawyers today for a free case review: (888) 493-1629.
 Learn your options as soon as possible.